 Heads of University Units (or General Managers in the case of the University's campus companies) should contact the Risk and Compliance Officer if they wish to arrange a risk management training session.

-For 2022 plans are in place to provide an online training course, to be made available through HR's Essential eLearning webpage, on certain the aspects of risk management theory and practice that will be of most benefit to manages and staff.
+For 2024 we plan to provide an online training course on the aspects of risk management theory and practice that will be of most benefit to Heads of Units and staff.

 Internal University Links